rubenrincon/dbximgdemo/README.md

 4. There is information that should not be hardcoded in the source code like the Dropbox client/secret and also the Redis secret.
 Also, there are items that should be configured for a local test vs server production such as the redirectURL of the OAuth flow.
 There are several ways to work on this, like the *Heroku local* command, but to have independence of Heroku for local testing, we will use the **dotenv** library which is not much different.

 This library pushes a set of environment variables when the server starts from a **.env** file if found.
 We will have a .env file only in the local environment but we will not push it to Heroku as stated in the .gitignore above.
-Heroku instead uses configuration variables to feed the same information..
+Heroku instead uses configuration variables to feed the same information.

 First, let us install the dotenv library